FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 ---
 1. A kubernetes cluster to deploy to created in Azure, specifically with a restricted range of ip addresses for the purposes of this guide.
 2. Two or more apps to deploy to the cluster, one of which has a publicly interactable interface (be that an api, web app, ect.)
 This guide will use two test applications that are stored in a private Azure container registry, feel free to use them for following the guide if you have access to them.
 You should be able to follow fine with other applications too, but there may be application specific configuration.
-3. Image pull secrets defined on the Kubernetes cluster you are working with.
-In this case the name of the secret is acr-credentials-secret.

-## User Secrets
----
->[!hint]
->If the cluster you are working on already has secrets defined for connecting to a private registry defined, or your repositories are public, skip this section.
-In later sections, you can also omit the field 'imagePullSecrets' from your YAML file.
 ## Yaml File
 ---
 #### Step 1: First Deployment